-Dozens killed in Israeli air attack on Gaza refugee camp: medical official
+Dozens killed in Israeli air attack on Jabalia refugee camp: Gaza official

 Palestinian authorities in Gaza say more than 50 people killed and 150 others wounded in Israeli air raid on Jabalia refugee camp.